To lead the regional effort ensuring that all residents have safe, affordable homes by protecting and expanding housing options for them.

 In 2021, the Coalition again expanded its voting membership to a total of 33 board members in an effort in include additional regional municipalities, housing developers, and community organizations.

 The intent is to invite more stakeholders into the conversation to develop and execute community-wide strategies to meet the housing demands and needs of the future, especially those that are not met by the market.
 The coalition envisions a day when everyone in our region has the opportunity for a safe, healthy, affordable place to call home.

 Treasurer: Sam Weldon, Blue Ridge Atlantic Development

-Advocacy Chair: Amy Davis, Cape Fear Habitat for Humanity and Brianna D'Itri, Wave Transit
+Advocacy Co-Chairs: Amy Davis, Cape Fear Habitat for Humanity and Brianna D'Itri, Wave Transit

 Past Chairs include: